 Within his adjoining darkroom and finishing room, William was able to develop his exposed plates quickly, whilst his subjects waited.
 Only when William was happy with the results would they leave.

 Dressing up in the Studio today – inspecting the original camera!

 Raymond took over the running of the studio from his father.
-The Museum has greatly benefitted from the work of many tireless volunteers over more than five decades – Raymond’s photography, like that of fellow photographer Geoffrey Willey, has provided valued documentation of the Museum’s own history.
+The Museum has greatly benefitted from the work of many tireless volunteers over the course of six decades.
+Raymond’s photography, like that of fellow photographer Geoffrey Willey, has provided valued documentation of the Museum’s own history.